 - Felony DUI in South Carolina is when a driver is convicted of causing great bodily injury or death while driving under the influence.
 “Great bodily injury” is defined in South Carolina law as injury which creates a substantial risk of death or which causes serious, permanent disfigurement or protracted loss or impairment of the function of a bodily member or organ.
 The penalties for this crime are understandably more severe.

-Justice and Compensation for Those Injured By Drunk Drivers in South Carolina
+Justice and Compensation in South Carolina Drunk Driving Accidents

 When you’ve been injured by a drunk driver, your life changes in an instant.
 Pain, confusion, and stress suddenly become unwelcome guests.
 It is the at-fault driver’s duty to make you whole – that is, to put you back the way you were before they harmed you.